sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 # Set up necessary Plugins (Git, Docker, etc.).

-Setting up necessary plugings like Git, Docker, and others in Jenkins is crucial for integrating version control, containerization, and other tolls into my CI/CD Pipelins.
+Setting up necessary plugins like Git, Docker, and others in Jenkins is crucial for integrating version control, containerization, and other tolls into my CI/CD Pipelines.
 Here's a step-by-step guide to set up these plugins:

 **step 1: Access Jenkins Plugin Manager**